Disclosure Statement

 Biography

-Bradley Lega, M.D., is a neurosurgeon at Children’s Health who specializes in evaluation and surgical treatment of epilepsy, brain tumors and disorders of the spine.
+Bradley Lega, M.D., is a neurosurgeon at Children’s Health and an Associate Professor at UT Southwestern Medical Center who specializes in evaluation and surgical treatment of epilepsy, brain tumors and disorders of the spine.

 Dr. Lega received his medical degree from Baylor College of Medicine.
 He completed his neurological surgery residency at the University of Pennsylvania and performed a fellowship in epilepsy surgery at the Cleveland Clinic.